NicksonEdbert/Automated-Minecraft-Server/README.md

 - **Provision AWS infrastructure:** Using Terraform, we will create an EC2 instance, configure networking components like VPC and security groups, and ensure that all necessary AWS resources are correctly set up for running a Minecraft server.
 - **Configure and manage the Minecraft server:** Once the infrastructure is ready, Ansible will be used to install the Minecraft server, configure its settings, and ensure it's ready for players to connect.

-### How Will We Do it?
+### How Will We Do It?
 - **Using Terraform:** We'll write infrastructure-as-code scripts to define and deploy the cloud resources needed.
-- **Using Ansible:** We'll write playbooks to automate the configuration of the Minecraft server, making it operational immediately upon deployment.
+- **Using Docker and Docker Compose:** Docker will be utilized to containerize the Minecraft server, ensuring consistent environments and easy deployment through Docker Compose.

 ## Requirements